How ConsumerAffairs uses cookies

 Binding and nonbinding

-Northern Moving Systems is a licensed interstate broker that coordinates moves through FMCSA-authorized motor carriers when needed.
+Northern Moving Systems (NMS) is a licensed interstate broker that coordinates moves through motor carriers authorized with the Federal Motor Carrier Safety Administration (FMCSA) when needed.
 The company offers packing, furniture disassembly and reassembly, and both short- and long-term storage.
-It can also help coordinate international moves.
-You’ll work directly with a representative to build a moving plan that fits your timeline and budget.
+It can also help coordinate international moves, where you’ll work directly with a representative to build a moving plan that fits your timeline and budget.

-Overall, people like NMS’s attention to detail, clear communication and on-time delivery.
-However, some reviewers reported issues with subcontractors or damaged items and difficulty getting the company to take responsibility.
+Overall, many customers have reported liking NMS’s attention to detail, clear communication and on-time delivery.
+However, some reviewers have reported issues with subcontractors or damaged items, along with difficulty getting the company to take responsibility for damage.

 Pros